-1. Beginning in approximately May 2017, and continuing until on or about August 2, 2019, in the State and Eastern District of Wisconsin and elsewhere, knowingly and intentionally conspired with persons known and unknown to the grand jury, to distribute and possess with the intent to distribute controlled substances, in violation of Title 21, United States Code, Section 841(a)(1).
+1. Beginning in approximately May 2017, and continuing until on or about August 2, 2019, in the State and Eastern District of Wisconsin and elsewhere, knowingly and intentionally conspired with each other and with persons known and unknown to the grand jury, to distribute and possess with the intent to distribute controlled substances, in violation of Title 21, United States Code, Section 841(a)(1).